PaddlePaddle/PaddleSeg/docs/apis/transforms/transforms.md

                  im_padding_value=(127.5, 127.5, 127.5),
                  label_padding_value=255)

-    Add bottom-right padding to a raw image or annotation image.
+    Perform padding operation on the image or annotated image according to the provided value.Add bottom-right padding to a raw image or annotation image.

 > > Args
 > > > - **target_size** (list|tuple): The target size after padding.